DanielXMoore/Civet/civet.dev/comparison.md

   (`+`, `-`, `*`, `**`, `/`, `%`, `%%`, `==`, `===`, `<`, `>`, `<=`, `>=`,
   `<<`, `>>`, `>>>`, `&`, `&&`, `|`, `||`, `??`)
   should either have spaces on both sides, or no space on either side.
-  Currently we also allow space after but not before the operator, which is common e.g. with the `,` operator.
+  (Currently we also allow space after but not before the operator.)
 * Regular expression literals cannot start with a space.
   (Use `\ ` or `[ ]`.)